xendit/coding-exercises/Security/01. SQL Injection/Readme.md

         Verify that you're able to get all of the cats in the database.
 2. Make a change to `src/app.js` that prevents this unauthorized behavior using a SQL query sanitizer.
 The library we use `sqlite` already has a way to do this.
 Ensure the behavior is fixed by making a request
-3. Write a test for the endpoint `/cats/:cat_id` using `supertest` to ensure this behavior is fixed
+3. Write a test for the endpoint `/cats/:cat_id` using `supertest` to ensure this behavior is fixed in `tests/app.test.js`.

 ## Conclusion